investigating air-sea interactions, wave dynamics and storm surges in hurricane conditions

 UM Affiliated Faculty

 He is a 4th yr PhD student in the SUSTAIN (Surge Structre Atmosphere Interaction) facility, Department of Ocean Sciences.
 He obtained his masters from IIT-Delhi, India in Fluid Dynamics.
 His dissertation title is Experimental studies of air-sea interaction under hurricane wind speeds.
 His research areas also includes optical techniques, instrumentation, and platform design and development.
 He is an Office of Naval Research and Gulf of Mexico Research Initiative (GoMRI) scholar.

 Ming is a first-year Ph.
 D student working under Dr. Brian Haus.
 His research involves both the laboratory study of turbulence generated by ocean surface waves and coastal/estuarine numerical modeling (especially with FVCOM, Delft3d, and ROMS).

-Hanjing is a first-year Ph.D student working under the supervision of Dr. Brian Haus.
-She received her M.Sc. in Civil and Environmental Engineering in 2015 from HKUST.
-Her research interests focus on both fluid dynamics and morphology in coastal regions, by using laboratory and mathematical models she hopes to investigate the realistic evolution of the coastal environment.
+Hanjing is a fourth-year Ph.D student in Applied Marine Physics working under the supervision of Dr. Brian Haus.
+She received her M.Phil in Civil and Environmental Engineering in 2015 from HKUST.
+Her research focuses on wind waves, their generation and propagation on the ocean surface, and the mechanisms of air-sea interaction.